Tips for travelling with arthritis20 June 2022

 Research is key when it comes to going on holiday, as is pre-booking everything you can.

-Train lines in the UK also offer ‘passenger assist’, which is available 24 hours a day and pre-bookable.
-Some companies also offer lanyards similar to Manchester airport, for example, London North Eastern Railway (LNER).
+Train companies in the UK also offer ‘passenger assist’, which is available 24 hours a day and pre-bookable.
+Some companies also offer lanyards similar to airports, for example, London North Eastern Railway (LNER).
 Transport for London also have their ‘please offer me a seat’ badge for travellers on the Underground, buses, river and Overground services.

 On the journey